AntonC9018/Kari/source/README.md

 ## Default plugins

-None of the plugins are included by default by `Kari`, however, there are some useful ones already defined in this repo.
+None of the plugins are included by default by Kari, however, there are some useful ones already defined in this repo.

 ### Flags